UNITED STATES

 MidCap Credit Agreement

 The Company entered into a credit and security agreement in 2014 (as amended, the “MidCap Credit Agreement”) establishing a credit facility (the “MidCap Credit Facility”).
-The terms and conditions of the MidCap Credit Agreement and the MidCap Credit Facility are described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 6, 2023, except with respect to Amendments No. 1 and 2 to the MidCap Credit Agreement as described in the Company’s Quarterly Report on Form 10-Q for the quarter ended June 30, 2023, filed with the SEC on August 7, 2023.
+The terms and conditions of the MidCap Credit Agreement and the MidCap Credit Facility are described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 11, 2024.
+In connection with entering into the Barings Credit Facility, in August 2023 the Company paid MidCap Financial Trust, as administrative agent, and its other lenders an aggregate of

 13